joakbjerk/pzl-handlingsplan/README.md

-# pzl-handlingsplan
+# Handlingsplaner #

-Get handlingsplan list items test
+* Retrieves all the list items from subsites with Handlingsplan, and merges them into one list